fellert/SI507F17_finalproject/README.md

   * If the first two cases, the program will then update the cache and either create a new entry or update the database.
 * Some basic information about the stock is then printed.
 * The program will then generate a plotly HTML file "stock_info.html", but the user has a choice as to automatically open a browser tab to display the chart or to skip.
 Each chart displays the 12-month price targets and analyst ratings.
-An example of the expected final result can be found in the repository under "expected_results".
+An example of the expected final result, labeled "amazon_plotly" may be found in the repository in the screenshots directory.
 * The user is then prompted to enter another ticker or exit.

 ### Tests File and Important Note: